I have looked all over for answers specific to my problem, haven't seen any so here goes.

 System Image Recovery: "An internal error occurred.
-The following information might help you resolve the error: The system cannot find the file specified.
+The following information might help you resolve the error: The system cannot fin the file specified.
 (0x800700002)

 Automatic repair can't repair the problem (whatever it is)

 I would greatly appreciate your help.
-Lenovo wants to charge me $89 to send me a disc with Windows 7 on it (and my computer doesn't even have an optical drive :-/) to then reinstall Windows 7 and then re-upgrade to Windows 8 Pro, which seems like a crazy amount of hoops to try and jump through.
-The Lenovo support lady seemed to think that Windows Update had something to do with the crash, but I don't really trust her knowledge...
+Lenovo wants to charge me $89 to send me a disc with Windows 7 on it (and my computer doesn't even have an optical drive :-/) to re-install and then re-upgrade to Windows 8 Pro from there, which seems like way too many hoops to jump through...

-More about :blue screen death critical process died windows pro
+More about :critical process died windows pro lenovo u410